top of page

 When will I be paid?

 Your salary, negotiated in advance and stated in your contract, is based on your responsibilities, skill levels, and experience.
-The full salary is for a full seasons work.
-It typically falls between $2300 and $3300 depending on experience for front line staff.
-If you are required to leave for any reason, your salary will be prorated on the basis of number of full days worked divided by the number of full days in the full season.
-During the summer season there will be equal payment every two weeks.
+The full salary is for a full season's work.
+It typically falls between $2500 and $3300 depending on experience for front-line staff.
+If you must leave for any reason, your salary will be prorated based on the number of full days worked divided by the number of full days in the full season.
+During the summer season, there will be equal payment every two weeks.

 How do I cash my paychecks during the summer?

-Your salary will be direct deposited in to your bank accounts.
+Your salary will be directly deposited into your bank accounts.
 If you need to set up a bank account, we help with that.

 â€‹